-Electra is out, and in wide use.
-We’ll let you decide whether you want to risk your main device on it yet, or whether you want to let others iron out any launch day bugs first.
+Electra for iOS 11.0-11.3.1 is out and in wide use.
 It seems to work very smoothly for most, perhaps due to the extensive beta period, but it isn’t without some reported problems.
-Add to that the rumour of a more traditional alternative from Saurik et al. and you could be forgiven for deciding to wait it out awhile.
+Add to that the rumor of a more traditional alternative from Saurik et al. and you could be forgiven for deciding to wait it out a while.

 It will probably be possible to switch between the two at a later date, and if so we’ll put together a guide on how to do it for you, but it is another failure point to contend with.

 If your mind is all made up and you want to try out this new KPP-less era of jailbreaking, let’s get to it.

 How to jailbreak with Electra

 1) Download the most recent revision of Electra from the official site.

 2) Fire up Cydia Impactor on your computer.